 Robinhood’s investment team and data scientists designed the investment process and ETF selection approach that generates your recommended portfolio.
 The main goal is to recommend a portfolio that seeks to optimize your expected returns while taking on an amount of risk that makes sense for your retirement time horizon.

 Our investment team is made up of investment professionals with tenured backgrounds in investment strategy and research, portfolio management, and wealth planning.
 They’re led by Stephanie Guild, CFA, an investment strategist with over 20 years of experience.
-You can read her thoughts on current market conditions in her in-app column, the Weekly Rundown, which you can find in the Browse tab of your app.
+You can read her thoughts on current market conditions in her in-app column, the Investor's Guild, which you can find in the Browse tab of your app.

 When we make any recommendation to you, we’re legally required to learn about your investing needs and prioritize your best interest above all else.
 You can read more about this in our Regulation Best Interest disclosure.